Joshal007/LNMConnect/README.md

 - Story searching  and pagination
 - CRUD operations (Story create, read, update and delete)
 - Upload user ımages and story ımages  to the server
-- Liking  stories and adding stories  to the Reading list
+- Liking  stories to show our view
 - Skeleton loading effect
 - Responsive Design